-Justice and Correctional Services Minister Ronald Lamola has on Monday told members of Parliament the release of 19,000 prisoners was necessary.
+Justice and Correctional Services Minister Ronald Lamola on Monday told members of Parliament the release of 19,000 prisoners was necessary.

 MPs questioned Lamola about the move, which will see thousands of low-risk offenders paroled to curb the spread of COVID-19 behind bars.